cunybpl/nycet_pnp/src/content/guides/systems/chilled-water-loop.md

 A primary CHW pump and motor circulates chilled water from the evaporator section of the chiller to the building in a primary-only system or to the secondary pump and motor through the piping network.
 A primary CHW pump and motor can operate at constant speed or variable speed based on the design of the chilled water plant.

+#### Constant-speed, Constant-volume Pump

+A constant-speed, constant-volume (CSCV) pump and motor operates at a single speed to circulate liquid (e.g., water, water, and glycol solution) through a piping network where the flow rate through the pump does not vary more than 5%.
+<a class="continue" href="/documents/components/constant-speed-constant-volume-pump-and-motor"><span>Continue Reading</span><i class="fa fa-arrow-right"></i></a>

+#### Variable-speed, Variable-volume Pump

+A variable-speed, variable-volume (VSVV) pump and motor circulate liquid (e.g., water or water and glycol solution) through a piping network where the flow rate fluctuates as required by the plant and systems they serve.
+<a class="continue" href="/documents/components/variable-speed-variable-volume-pump-and-motor"><span>Continue Reading</span><i class="fa fa-arrow-right"></i></a>

 ### Secondary CHW Pump and Motor

 A secondary CHW pump and motor circulates chilled water from the primary piping network to the building.
 A secondary CHW pump and motor are found in primary-secondary flow systems and can be at constant-speed or can be equipped with variable frequency drives that are controlled by the differential pressure in the secondary piping network.

+#### Constant-speed, Constant-volume Pump

+A constant-speed, constant-volume (CSCV) pump and motor operates at a single speed to circulate liquid (e.g., water, water, and glycol solution) through a piping network where the flow rate through the pump does not vary more than 5%.
+<a class="continue" href="/documents/components/constant-speed-constant-volume-pump-and-motor"><span>Continue Reading</span><i class="fa fa-arrow-right"></i></a>

+#### Variable-speed, Variable-volume Pump

+A variable-speed, variable-volume (VSVV) pump and motor circulate liquid (e.g., water or water and glycol solution) through a piping network where the flow rate fluctuates as required by the plant and systems they serve.
+<a class="continue" href="/documents/components/variable-speed-variable-volume-pump-and-motor"><span>Continue Reading</span><i class="fa fa-arrow-right"></i></a>

 ### Primary CHW Piping Network